DEUTSCHKLUB/golem-slate/pens/README.md

     > sudo ./create.sh
 * Start 10 pens
     > for t in {0..9}; do ./startPen.sh pen$t; done
-* Run the front-end web application
+* Run the front-end web application from the parent folder
+    > npm run start

 ## Tear-down ##
 * cd into the pens directory